-- Maureen McCarthy, Outreach Director for WTA
+Maureen McCarthy, Outreach Director for WTA

-No examination of poverty would be complete without looking at the transportation system.
+It is easy to view transportation as it applies to poverty through a single lens, public transportation, but that does a disservice to both public transit and those experiencing poverty.
 For those struggling to get by, a car is a lifeline to employment, services and a place to sleep.
 Public transit can be a replacement, but if it is to be successful, it needs to be rapid, frequent and used by more than just the working poor.